hoseinhamzei/hoseinhamzei/README.md

 ## Skills
-Here is the list of some of my skills:
+Here is a list of some of my skills:

 ### Languages